starcraftman/pakit/docs/pakit_recipes.rst

 I will try not to be too specific about code, for more information on classes mentioned and internal working of pakit see the pydocs starting at `pydoc pakit`.

-Note on convetion used here, when I write *Recipe.repos*, Recipe here is just a placeholder for the subclass of Recipe you define.
-In this case, repos is an attribute.
-Whereas, *Recipe.build()* would refer to a method in said subclass of Recipe.
+Note on convetion used here, when I write *Recipe.repos*, Recipe is just a placeholder for the subclass of Recipe you define.
+In this case, I am referring to the repos attribute of the subclass Recipe.

 Annotated Example
 -----------------
-To facilitate getting quickly up to speed, I will annotate and discuss the **example** Recipe that comes with pakit.
+To quickly explain Recipes, I will annotate and discuss the **example** Recipe that comes with pakit.
-It doesn't actually build anything just demonstrates Recipe operation.
-By executing the following commands you can see it in action, then read below comments.
+It doesn't build anything useful, it just demonstrates Recipe features By executing the following commands you can see it in action, pay attention to the stdout from pakit.

 .. code-block:: bash

   pakit --display example
   pakit --install example
   pakit --remove example exampledep

-My annotations will begin with `#` like inline python comments, I may also make use of the docstrings.
+My annotations will begin with `#` like inline python comments.
+I may also make use of the docstrings.
 Some of the features of this example are optional, I will make note of this.
 Later you can compare what you've seen here with other Recipes that actually build programs.

 .. code-block:: python

-   # this recipe would be in file example.py
-   """ formula for building example"""

-   # you should import the parts of pakit that can help you
-   # here i import the main recipe class, and the git class to fetch a git repository
-   from pakit import git, recipe

-   # you should, where applicable, use standard python libs to help
-   # i discourage you from writing recipes with pypi libs, i aim for minimal dependence
-   import os
+  # This docstring is not used by pakit, by convention they are usually similar

-  """ formula for building example """
+  """ Formula for building example """

+  # All Recipes must be usable on python 2.7+, use future print if needed
   from __future__ import print_function

+  # Pakit provides convenience classes, full list available with `pydoc pakit`
+  # Import only those you need.
-  from pakit import git, recipe
+  from pakit import Git, Recipe

+  # Feel free to use standard libs provided with python 2.7
+  # Pay attention to avoid python 3 specific ehancements/libs
   import os

+  # This recipe should be in file 'example.py'
+  # It can be referenced by pakit commands as 'example'
-  class example(recipe):
+  class Example(Recipe):
       """
-      example recipe. this line should be a short description.
+      Example recipe.
+This line should be a short description.

-      this is a longer description.
+      This is a longer description.
-      it can be of any length.
+      It can be of any length.

-      have breaks in text.
+      Have breaks in text.
-      it will be presented as 'more information' when displaying a recipe. for instance `pakit --display example`.
+      It will be presented as 'More Information' when displaying a Recipe.
+      For instance `pakit --display example`.
       """
       def __init__(self):
+          # Required
-          super(example, self).__init__()
+          super(Example, self).__init__()
+          # Extra attributes are ignored by pakit
           self.src = 'https://github.com/ggreer/the_silver_searcher.git'
+          # The homepage of the project, should be information for users
           self.homepage = self.src
+          # A dictionary of Fetchable classes, used to get the source code
+          # By convention, should always have 'stable' and 'unstable' keys
+          # 'stable' -> point to stable release of source code
+          # 'unstable' -> point to a more recent version, like branch of code
           self.repos = {
-              'stable': git(self.src, tag='0.31.0'),
+              'stable': Git(self.src, tag='0.30.0'),
-              'unstable': git(self.src),
+              'unstable': Git(self.src),
           }
+          # OPTIONAL: If present, this Recipe requires listed Recipes to be
+          #           installed before it can be.
           self.requires = ['exampledep']

-      def log(self, msg):
+      def log(self, msg):  # pylint: disable=R0201
           """
-          simple method prints message followed by current working directory.
+          Simple method prints message followed by current working directory.

-          you can add any method you want to recipe so long as pakit's conventions are followed. i currently do no checking  to ensure they are.
+          You can add any method you want to Recipe so long as pakit's conventions are followed.
+I currently do no checking  to ensure they are.
           """
           print(msg, 'the working directory is', os.getcwd())

       def pre_build(self):
           """
-          optional method, will execute before build().
+          OPTIONAL: Will be called BEFORE build().

-          the working directory will be the source code directory.
+          When called, the working directory will be set to the source code.

+          Possible Use Case: Patching source before build().
           """
-          self.log('before build()')
+          self.log('Before build()')

       def build(self):
           """
+          MANDATORY

-          required method, build the program and install it into the install_dir. the working directory will be the source code directory.
+          When called, the working directory will be set to the source code.
+          Steps should be taken to build and install the program.
+          Issue system commands using self.cmd.
+          For usage, see 'pydoc pakit.recipe.cmd` for details.
           """
           self.log('build()')

       def post_build(self):
           """
-          optional method, will execute after build().
+          OPTIONAL: Will be called AFTER build().

-          the working directory will be the source code directory.
+          When called, the working directory will be set to the source code.

+          Possible Use Case: Patching files after installed.
           """
-          self.log('after build()')
+          self.log('After build()')

       def pre_verify(self):
           """
-          will execute before build().
+          OPTIONAL: Will be called BEFORE verify().

+          When called, the working directory will be set to a temporary directory created by pakit.
+          Your program binaries will be available  at the front of $PATH.
+          You may do anything in the temp directory so long as permission to delete the files/folder are not removed.

+          Possible Use Case: Fetch some remote file to test against.
           """
-          self.log('before verify()')
+          self.log('Before verify()')

       def verify(self):
+          """
+          MANDATORY

+          When called, the working directory will be set to a temporary directory created by pakit.
+          Your program binaries will be available  at the front of $PATH.
+          You may do anything in the temp directory so long as permission to delete the files/folder are not removed.

+        You should execute Commands with self.cmd and verify the output.
+        Use 'assert' statements to ensure the build is good.
+        """
         self.log('verify()')
+        assert True

     def post_verify(self):
         """
-          will execute after verify().
+        OPTIONAL: Will be called AFTER verify().

+        When called, the working directory will be set to a temporary directory created by pakit.
+        Your program binaries will be available  at the front of $PATH.
+        You may do anything in the temp directory so long as permission to delete the files/folder are not removed.

+        Possible Use Case: Not yet found.
         """
-          self.log('after verify()')
+        self.log('After verify()')

 For more Recipe writing details, continue reading the following sections.
-For detailed information on how Recipes work, see ``pydoc pakit.recipe`` and the examples in **pakit_recipes**.
+For additional information on how Recipes work:

+* Consult `pydoc pakit.recipe`.
+* Read some Recipe examples inside the **pakit_recipes** module.

 Recipe Basics
 -------------
 I have attempted to make pakit Recipes small and light.
 Most of the work is done behind the scenes within the base Recipe.
-All you need to do is follow the conventions below and pakit will do the rest.
+All you need to do is follow the conventions and pakit will do the rest.

-By convention, you must follow correct **naming** for your recipes to be **loaded** properly by pakit.
+You must follow correct :ref:`my-recipe-naming` Recipe Naming for your recipes to be **loaded** properly by pakit.
 Please see the respective sections for information.
 After that, you must write a recipe that describes...

-1. How to **fetch** the source code.
+#.
+How to **fetch** the source code.
-2. Steps to **build** and install the source code into a silo.
+#.
+Steps to **build** and install the source code into a silo.
-3. A means to **verify** the build was sucessful.
+#.
+A means to **verify** the build was sucessful.

+.. _my-recipe-naming:

 Recipe Naming
 -------------